 If you’re worried you might start bleeding or are in pain, you might avoid activities you enjoy – leading to feelings of isolation and depression.

-This is a danger that’s just as serious as any physical symptoms.
+Mental health symptoms arising from adenomyosis are just as serious as any physical health symptoms.

 What is the best treatment for adenomyosis?

-When it comes to adenomyosis treatment, there are a few non-surgical options to try before having a hysterectomy.
+When it comes to adenomyosis treatment, there are a few non-surgical options you could try before having a hysterectomy.

 The problem is that adenomyosis often takes a long time to diagnose.